News Feed

 Photo for illustrative purposes.
 Police march through the streets during the White and Red March in Warsaw, Poland, on August 6, 2025.
 (Klaudia Radecka/NurPhoto via Getty Images)

-Poland's Internal Security Agency (ABW) has arrested a 17-year-old Ukrainian citizen accused of carrying out acts of sabotage on orders from foreign intelligence services, Polish Prime Minister Donald Tusk's office said on Aug.
-14.
+Poland's Internal Security Agency (ABW) has arrested a 17-year-old Ukrainian citizen accused of subversive activities on orders from foreign intelligence services, Polish Prime Minister Donald Tusk's office said on Aug.
+13.

 "This is not the first time that Russia has recruited Ukrainians and Belarusians to commit such acts in Poland," Tusk's office said in a post on X.

-Officials said the acts were intended to stoke tensions between Poles and Ukrainians.
+"These actions were intended to incite tensions between Poles and Ukrainians," Siemoniak said on X.

 Tusk has previously warned against Moscow's attempts to sow discord between Kyiv and Warsaw, even as historical grievances play an increasingly prominent role in Polish-Ukrainian relations.